RCGAI/SimplyRetrieve/docs/README.md

 #### Save Prompts
 - In the text boxes, edit the content, then click the `Save Prompts` button.
+- Prompts will be saved in the subdirectory of `prompts/` in separate files.

 ## Config Tab